sollecitom/software-product-development-blog/content/posts/2023/2023-12-31-so-you-think-you-work-in-a-team.md

 ---
-title: "Teams and teamwork: the most important and misunderstood ingredient in any company"
+title: "So you think you work in a team"
 categories: [ "teamwork" ]
 tags: [ "system-thinking", "Agile", "effectiveness", "software-development", "team" ]
 date: 2023-12-31T05:00:00